kriswiner/Dragonfly/README.md

 ![](https://cloud.githubusercontent.com/assets/6698410/14963938/eca809aa-105a-11e6-91cc-be9b1aae705a.png)

-This is a repository of simple sketches that demonstrate how to use the Arduino IDE to program Dragonfly to read sensors, send serial output, control radios and displays, etc.
+This is a repository of simple sketches that demonstrate how to use the Arduino IDE to program Dragonfly to read sensors, send serial output, control radios and displays, etc. If you can run a blink sketch in Arduino you can program a 32-bit Cortex M4F microcontroller!

 Here's Dragonfly running three RGB leds through the color spectrum using 9 PWM outputs!